mongock/mongock/README.md

 To raise a new issue, please take a look to [this guide](https://docs.mongock.io/v5/contributing/index.html)

-## Contributing
-:tada: First off, thanks for taking the time to contribute! :tada:

-If you would like to contribute to the Mongock project, visit our [official documentation](https://docs.mongock.io/v5/contributing/index.html)

 ## Changelog
 To see our changelog, please take a look to  our [github releases][github_releases]